sshtools/dbus-java-transport-ssh/README.md

 A DBus Java transport works with `SocketChannel`, so we must be able to access a `SocketChannel` from Maverick Synergy that is on the other end of the SSH session connected to a unix domain socket (or TCP socket) served by a DBus broker.
 This is achieved by extending Synergy's built in unix domain socket support to provide us with such a channel.

-At time of writing, this requires at least `dbus-java-5.0.0-SNAPSHOT` and `maverick-synergy-client-3.1.0-SNAPSHOT`. *Neither of these libraries are available yet, this source is being published for development and review.
-Watch this space*.

 #### Usage